ALANGUAGE/pla/README.md

 PLA Programming Language A
 =
+######This is the frozen init state from 1.1.2015 and should not be changed.
+Of course it is outdated.
+For the newest release look at the branch PLA.

 assembly language with C style syntax for X86 processors with the freedom of assembly and the notation of the C language with the MIT License (MIT) starting from 1.1.2015
 ####Properties and how to run
 * [properties.md](properties.md) for a short description,  German readers look at [Wikipedia](http://de.wikipedia.org/wiki/Programming_language_A)